dafny-lang/dafny/docs/DafnyRef/Topics.md

 In a ghost context, one can an imagine a "ghost" that initializes variables.
 Unlike the compiler, such a "ghost" does not need to emit code that constructs an initializing value; it suffices for the ghost to know that a value exists.
-Therefore, in a ghost context, a variable of nonempty type can be used immediately after declaration.
+Therefore, in a ghost context, a variable of a nonempty type can be used immediately after declaration.

 Before a variable of a possibly empty type can be used, the program must initialize it.